AnthonyH45/DescriptiveStatulator/README.md

 - paste in the data as either comma separated values, or whitespace separated
 - hit enter and read the output

-# Go version coming soon!
+# Go version coming soon!!